 Consult a doctor: It is not for beginners.
 Always use Jamalgota under the supervision of an Ayurvedic practitioner who checks your doshas, confirms suitability, and provides detoxified seeds or safe formulas.

-Read this also: Best Vitamins For Hair Growth.
+Read this also: Best Vitamins for Hair Growth.

-The mildly irritating properties (when highly diluted) can increase blood flow to the scalp, thereby stimulating dormant follicles. - Anti-inflammatory effect
+The mildly irritating properties (when highly diluted) can increase blood flow to the scalp, thereby stimulating dormant follicles.

-Helps soothe scalp conditions that can impede growth, such as dandruff or dermatitis. - Detoxifies the scalp
+Helps soothe scalp conditions that can impede growth, such as dandruff or dermatitis.

 Ayurveda believes that jamalgota, when used as an external oil, helps cleanse toxins from the scalp.